UBC-Astrophysics/QEDSurface/README.md

 # QEDSurface

+This branch is what was on the cocalc server before I updated it to the master branch.

 pfield will calculate the outgoing intensity in Stokes's Q using projection of the star's the magnetic moment into the plane of the sky as the reference direction under the assumption that at